RMagician/LearnPythonGames/01-Tic-Tac-Toe/article/article.md

 ### 2.2.3 The Full Play Flow
+build a mainloop here, bring it all together rough as it is.
+Mention MVPs, code that works, building a proof of concept
+# Part 3 - Improving the Code
-## 2.3 Streamlining the Process: Functions
+## 3.1 Streamlining the Process: Functions
-### 2.3.1 Learning about functions: simplifying our code and avoiding repetition.
+### 3.1.1 Learning about functions: simplifying our code and avoiding repetition.
-### 2.3.2 Exercise: Break down the game logic into manageable functions.
+### 3.1.2 Exercise: Break down the game logic into manageable functions.
-## 2.4 Catching Mistakes: Error Handling
+## 3.2 Catching Mistakes: Error Handling

-### 2.4.1 Handling errors: making our game foolproof with try and except statements.
+### 3.2.1 Handling errors: making our game foolproof with try and except statements.
-### 2.4.2 Exercise: Improve the game's user experience by handling invalid inputs.
+### 3.2.2 Exercise: Improve the game's user experience by handling invalid inputs.
+## 3.3 The Full Play flow (rename me)

-# Part 3: Assembling the Game
+# Part 4: Implementing basic AI
-## 3.1 Applying What We've Learned

-### 3.1.1 Review and apply all concepts learned to complete our Tic Tac Toe game.
 ## 3.2 Bonus Round: AI Concepts (Optional)
 ### 3.2.1 Introduction to basic AI concepts: understanding how AI could play Tic Tac Toe.
 ### 3.2.2 Exercise: Spice up the game by implementing a basic AI opponent.

+# Part 5: Review and Next Steps
+### 3.1.1 Review and apply all concepts learned to complete our Tic Tac Toe game.
+## 3.1 Applying What We've Learned

+# Part 6: Bonus - Advanced AI

 --------- alternative titles